tc39/proposal-array-from-async/README.md

 // This is equivalent.
 const arr = await Array.fromAsync(arrLike);
 ```

+As with sync iterables, when given a non-iterable input, then Array.fromAsync
+**will not handle** any yielded promises that **reject**.
+This is because
+`Array.fromAsync` **lazily** iterates over its input, so it cannot attach any
+handlers to its input’s promise values.
+For more information, see [§ Errors][].

 ### Generic factory method
 Array.fromAsync is a generic factory method.
 It does not require that its this